rgolang/rgo/README.md

 Rgo is like a memory safe version of C and Lisp combined, it is most similar to assembly (but readable and safe).

+See how rgo transforms and re-interprets the syntax for lambda calculus [LAMBDA.md](LAMBDA.md)

 ## Features
 - **Compiled**
 - **Statically typed**